African-American presidents of the United States in popular culture: Movies and Television

 In the 1997 science-fiction film The Fifth Element, character actor Tom Lister, Jr. played President Lindberg, the commander-in-chief of not just the United States of America but the planet Earth.
 His competence to lead is not questioned due to his race.
 In fact, his skin color is never mentioned.

 A generation after The Man, the 1998 science fiction film Deep Impact featured black actor Morgan Freeman as president Tom Beck.
 Critic Louis Bayard noticed that Dennis Haysbert seemed to adopt Freeman's cadences for his own role as president.

+Ernie Hudson played President Westwood in the 1999 direct-to-video movie Stealth Fighter.

 In the hit show 24, a television precedent was set when Dennis Haysbert portrayed a lead character, David Palmer, and successful president who fought terrorism.
 Critic Charles Taylor described him as showing "the determination of magnetism, brains, resolve, compassion and willingness to make tough calls we dream of in a president."
 After the show portrayed the assassination of Palmer, his brother Wayne, played by D.B.
 Woodside, was also elected president.
 The Jerusalem Post speculated in June 2008 that television ratings "may have predicted Obama's primary victory over Hillary Clinton, as the most recent female television president appears to have been less popular than the black leaders of 24."

 In 2000, Chris Tucker planned on writing, directing, producing and starring in a movie about the first black president of the United States.

 Chris Rock wrote, directed, and starred as presidential candidate Mays Gilliam in the 2003 comedy Head of State, described as "undernourished."
 The movie's tagline was "The only thing white is the house".
 Another critic described Rock as in way over his head, and found it "depressing to see Rock pander to the most reactionary elements of the black audience."
 He also was surprised at some of the settings.
 "Rock doesn't seem to know much about contemporary America; when his character travels to Memphis (a majority-black city with a black mayor) we see only white people."